riganti/dotvvm/README.md

 Install-Package DotVVM.DynamicData -pre
 ```

-To use Dynamic Data, add the following line to the `DotvvmStartup.cs` file.
+To use Dynamic Data, add the following line to the `Startup.cs` file.

 ```
-// ASP.NET Core (ConfigureServices)
+// ASP.NET Core (place this snippet in the ConfigureServices method) services.AddDotVVM(options =>
-services.AddDotVVM(options =>
 {
     var dynamicDataConfig = new DynamicDataConfiguration();